 Since day one, Orangewood has been committed to giving back to the music education community.
 Back in 2018, we partnered with the Give A Note Foundation to develop The Giving Guitar Program as a platform for instrument donations.
-We are on a mission to support amazing teachers so they can build the best music programs for their students.
+We're on a mission to support amazing teachers so they can build the best music programs for their students.

 In honor of Giving Tuesday, we want to highlight the heroes behind The Giving Guitar Program – the teachers working every day to inspire creativity within their community.